As I sit here writing a story about the future of edibles, I’m battling an edible-induced hangover.

 But there are other barriers to going legal—the cost is a big factor.

-“You're going to have to not only invest in your license but invest in your facility,” says Gillies, noting it would easily cost her hundreds of thousands of dollars.
-“They’re not going to be like ‘here’s your license, go bake in your kitchen.’”
+“Your gonna have to not only invest in your licence but invest in your facility,” says Gillies, noting it would easily cost her hundreds of thousands of dollars.
+“They’re not gonna be like ‘here’s your licence, go bake in your kitchen.’”